UUFBR CUUPs (Covenant of Unitarian Universalist Pagans)

 Monday, April 15, 2024 at 7 PM CANCELLED

 Please BYOB (bring your own picnic blanket or beach chair).
+Feel free to bring hand drums and other percussion instruments of choice.

 There is no ceremony to walking the labyrinth.
 People dance and twirl on the labyrinth path, clap hands, sing and chant.
 Simply center yourself as you journey to the center of the labyrinth.
 Start moving along the path toward the center, one after another with space in between each to allow for time at the fire pit.
 You pace yourself on the path in safe, open space for personal exploration.